-The following article "Hubble trouble, boils and bubbles" appears in the current edition of Cosmos magazine.
-To subscribe, click here.
+The following is an excerpt from the article “Hubble trouble, boils and bubbles which is available in the Summer 2019 edition of Cosmos magazine.

 It’s often said that science is self-correcting.
 First, a scientist presents a result, openly admitting that they may have made a mistake somewhere along the way.
 Next, other scientists step in to check their numbers, reproduce the experiment, or, better yet, test the conclusion via an entirely different, independent method.
 If all parties agree, we have a consensus, and people begin to cautiously trust the original conclusion.

 It doesn’t stop there, of course – anything we think we know in science can change based on new data or analyses – but if you’re going to rank the believability of different kinds of results, those supported by more than one group in more than one way should be highest on your list.

 The tricky part is when experiments disagree.
 Hard science should never be a matter of opinion; it’s all based on the idea that there is a right and replicable answer, and through rigorous experimentation and logical thought, we will find it.
 Any disagreement about some fundamental property of the natural world has to be a mistake, and if we retrace our steps carefully enough, we’ll find it.

 Or, alternatively, the whole framework on which we’ve based our understanding of the experiments is wrong.

 This is the dilemma we’re facing now in cosmology.
 It concerns what seems like a very straightforward question: How quickly is the Universe expanding?